carlosringer/GC_Intro_Web_Development_Part1/README.md

 percent | `120%` | Percent value based on font size

 ### Block elements
--  Appear on a new line of a web page, like paragraphs.
+-  Appear on a new line of a web page, like paragraphs
 - Takes up all horizontal space it can
 - Stretches to fill all the space to the left and right within its parent container
 - Stack on top of each other by default